KieranGliver/first-to-bleed/README.md

 ### Plebs

-- Plebs can die.
+- Plebs can't die.
+When a pleb is on a square that is being switched they fly back to their hq
-- Plebs are spawned by buildings including the HQ.
-These buildings effects are to spawn plebs.
+- Pleb count can be increased by buildings that will instantly spawn plebs.
+If destroied they
 - Each colour in battle will have a max limit to plebs that can be increased by buildings
 - Move in straight lines until:
+  - Hitting a building = bounce and attack.
+  - Hitting unclaimed area = bounce, gain ducats and claim.
+  - Hitting a claimed territory = bouce and declaim.
-  - Hitting a building or another faction's Pleb = bounce.
+  - Hitting a terrain = bounce.
 - **Bounce Behavior:**
   - Redirects Pleb in a non-blocked direction.
+  - Slight randomness to increase excitement
-  - Some Plebs have bounce direction preferences.
+  - Some Plebs have bounce direction preferences?

-### Tiles

-- **Neutral tile hit:**
-  - Becomes claimed by Pleb’s faction.
-  - Grants **Ducats**.
-  - Pleb bounces.

-- **Claimed tile hit:**
-  - Becomes neutral.
-  - Pleb bounces.

 ---